 A. The Angela Marinelli Scholarship is for declared majors in French Studies, Hispanic Studies or Latin American Studies.
 The Marinelli award carries a stipend of at least $1,500 and requires that a student spend at least six weeks in a country where the language being studied is the native language.
 This award is for use during the student's Junior or Senior year.
 One to three people are awarded this scholarship.

 B. The Frances A. Knobloch Scholarship is for declared majors or minors of French Studies, German Studies, Russian Area Studies, Chinese Area Studies, Latin American Studies and/or Hispanic Studies.
-This award carries a stipend of $1,500.
+This award carries a stipend of $2,000.
 This award requires that the language studied during the study abroad trip be the one of the official languages of that host country.
 This award is for use during the student's Junior or Senior year.
-One to two people are awarded this scholarship.
+Up to four people will be awarded this scholarship.

 ACADEMIC SCHOLARSHIPS WITH PREFERENCE FOR STUDY ABROAD:

 Students with a strong academic record are eligible to apply for these scholarships whether or not they are going abroad, although preference will be given when possible to those planning to study abroad in an approved program.